kevindewalt/oldkevindewalt.github.io/joey/index.md

 ## Want to talk to Joey about getting his help?

-If you're interested in hiring Joey please contact him at **email???**
+If you're interested in hiring **Joey please email him at jose.mari.mendoza@gmail.com**.

 I would ask that you only contact him if you have a specific project and the budget to pay senior-level developer rates in Manila.